jonyeung/TEQWebApp/README.md

 Please see Deliverable_1_v00.pdf for information about the team and each individual.

 # Deliverable 2
+Please see the product-backlog directory.

 	The personas can be found in Personas_v00.pdf.

 	The user stories can be found in User_Stories_v00.pdf.